metlinskyi/web-forms/README.md

 ```

 Different culture pages.
-When the route handler does not find a specific culture page, then system to get a default page.
+When the route handler does not find a specific culture page, then system to get a common page.

 ```
 .
 +-- Pages
 |   +-- Account.aspx            // common page
-|   +-- Account.es-US.aspx      // localized page
+|   +-- Account.es-US.aspx      // specific page
 ```

 Use links with {culture} tag.